cscw2015/maverick/Interim/Interim.md

 ####Open Source

 Open source software began to play a prominent role in government in 2001, when municipalities in Germany began to migrate their users to open source software.
 We took a particular look at the case study of Munich, as a lot of data and news articles exist to support the reasoning behind their move to open source software.
-The case of Munich has more research and accessible public information on its transition attached to it, which is why we chose to focus on it.
+The case of Munich has more research and accessible public information on its transition attached to it than other examples of open source software in government, which is why we chose to focus on it.

 In this section, when we refer to open source software, we are specifically referring to software under the **free open-source software (FOSS)**  category.
 This term is “a generic term for non-proprietary software that is generally free, can be reviewed by large numbers of users, and can be revised and shared free of charge [14]," and serves as a contrast to the proprietary (privately owned) software seen throughout the corporate world.
 Adopting this type of software can save significant amounts of money (as will be seen with our example of Munich) but the cost of migration, including training of employees, must be taken into account.